Hope For Youth Guidelines and Eligibility

 - Serves low-income and/or immigrant and refugee youth

 - Identification of the intended results or benefits to participants and explains how program staff will know if participants have achieved the results and/or gained these benefits

 - An established partnership with another youth service agency or organization that will provide additional resources and/or new opportunities for youth participants

 - Increased regular and on-going participation in sports or structured recreation activities

 - Eliminates or addresses barriers to participation in sports or structured recreation activities

 Organizations awarded Hope for Youth funds must complete and submit:

-*Verification Report in order to receive funding.
-Reports with columbs marked “unknown” will not be approved.
+- Reports with columns marked “unknown” will not be approved

 - Outcome Report describing the benefits and/or results were achieved by participants and how these benefits/results were determined (i.e. youth and/or parent feedback, improved attendance, completion of a project, etc.)